SlidesMate vs PowerPoint: AI Generation vs Traditional Design

 Design Control: PowerPoint's Deep Advantage

-PowerPoint's design capabilities are unmatched by any AI presentation tool, including SlideMate.
+PowerPoint's design capabilities are unmatched by any AI presentation tool, including SlidesMate.
 Three decades of development have produced a feature set that covers everything from basic slide creation to cinematic animations — a depth reflected in its consistently high ratings on G2's presentation software reviews:

 - Slide masters and layouts — Global design systems that propagate changes across the entire deck